webplatform/docs-wpd/Getting_Started/index.md

 Editing an existing page is as easy as clicking the Edit button at the top of the page.

-==Content types and URLs==
+===Content types===

 WPD supports three basic types of content:

-* '''Reference material''' -- JavaScript APIs, HTML and CSS reference).
+* '''Reference material''' -- JavaScript APIs, HTML and CSS reference.
 * '''Tutorials''' -- Step-by-step instructions for building a sample application or demonstrating a feature.
 * '''Concepts''' -- Provides an overview of a feature or API.

 Each of these types content types has a unique URL name space--that is, where the page "lives".
+The URL generally follows the logical organization of the feature.
+For example [css/selectors/outline-style].

 Figure out where the page should live.
 Consult the architecture page for an overview of the URL structure of the site.

 http://docs.webplatform.org/wiki/concepts/internet_and_web/the_history_of_the_web